PDrifting/CBookDraft/book.markdown

    [7]         Generation of Executable
 ```

-1. Source File - Main file that contains your programs syntax.
+1. Source File - Main file that contains the syntax of your program.

 2. Pre-processor - It strips out comments from the sources.
 Fetches header files (.h) and executes macros.